-The organizational structure of the agency is clearly defined, up-to-date, and available to all members of the agency through:

-- A. An organizational chart which reflects the chain of command and lines of communication within the agency and is organized in a hierarchy, and: - B. A staffing table which provides information about the number of all personnel (including sworn and non-sworn), by rank or job title, within each component of the organization.

-When an agency changes its organizational structure, both the organizational chart and staffing table should be updated to reflect the changes.
+ADMINISTRATION STANDARD 2.1 rganizational structure of the agency is clearly defined, up-to-date, and ble to all members of the agency through: A. An organizational chart which reflects the chain of command and lines of communication within the agency and is organized in a hierarchy, and: В. A staffing table which provides information about the number of all personnel (including sworn and non-sworn), by rank or job title, within each component of the organization.
+Commentary: n agency changes its organizational structure, both the organizational chart fing table should be updated to reflect the changes.

 - 1. A copy of the agency organizational chart is available f or review.
-It should be complete and up-to-date, and include the chain of command and lines of authority for communication. - 2.
+It should be complete and up-todate, and include the chain of command and lines of authority for communication. - 2.
 A copy of the agency staffing table, which illustrates the agency's authorized strength and units or components by rank and title, is available for review. - 3.
 If the authorized strength is established through local laws or collective bargaining agreements, copies of the documents are provided. - 4.
 Interviews with agency personnel to verify their knowledge of the chain of command and lines of authority.